akshaysoni001/cloudmatos_remediations/cloudfront/enable_origin_access_identity/README.md

-# Remediation - Enable Logging in CloudFront
+# Remediation - Enable Origin Access Identity
-CloudFront to create log files that contain detailed information about every user request that CloudFront receives
+Amazon CloudFront OAI is a simple function of CloudFront distribution that you can enable when you select S3 buckets as origin.
+If you don’t use an OAI, the S3 bucket must allow public access.

 > Remediation Tool   - [Ansible](https://www.ansible.com/)